openmobilityfoundation/mobility-data-specification/modes/car-share.md

 The `journey_attributes` object **may** have the following key value pairs:

-- `reservation_id` (UUID, [Optional](../general-information.md#optional-fields)): unique identifier for an entire car share reservation, tied across multiple journeys and therefore trips.
+- `reservation_id` (UUID, [Optional](../general-information.md#optional-fields)): unique identifier for an entire vehicle reservation, tied across multiple journeys and therefore trips.

 [Top][toc]